 Most models will be automatic because they’re easier to use.
 If you want to have more control over your feed, the bump feed is a great option.
 Both models work great, but the bump feed requires a little more finesse.

 Speed control is a nice option to have, but it’s not a necessity.
-When you have control over the speed, you can slow the speed down to cut through thicker foliage and weeds.
-High speeds can cause breakage or make it impossible to cut through thicker weeds.
+When you have control over the speed, you can slow the speed down to cut through thicker foliage and get rid of the weeds.
+High speeds can cause breakage or make it impossible to cut through brambles and thicker grasses.

 Swath size is easily overlooked because a lot of consumers do not believe it’s important.
 But swath size is very important and relates directly to how much surface area you can trim.
 If you need to work in smaller spaces, a 12” to 13” model may be best for you.